Record label: Independent

 Record labels and music publishers that are not under the control of the big three are generally considered to be independent (indie), even if they are large corporations with complex structures.
 The term indie label is sometimes used to refer to only those independent labels that adhere to independent criteria of corporate structure and size, and some consider an indie label to be almost any label that releases non-mainstream music, regardless of its corporate structure.

 Independent labels are often considered more artist-friendly.
-Though they may have less financial clout, indie labels typically offer larger artist royalty with a 50% profit-share agreement, aka 50–50 deal, not uncommon.
+Though they may have less sales power, indie labels typically offer larger artist royalty with a 50% profit-share agreement, aka 50–50 deal, not uncommon.
 In addition, independent labels are often artist-owned (although not always), with a stated intent often being to control the quality of the artist's output.
 Independent labels usually do not enjoy the resources available to the "big three" and as such will often lag behind them in market shares.
 However, frequently independent artists manage a return by recording for a much smaller production cost of a typical big label release.
 Sometimes they are able to recoup their initial advance even with much lower sales numbers.

 On occasion, established artists, once their record contract has finished, move to an independent label.
 This often gives the combined advantage of name recognition and more control over one's music along with a larger portion of royalty profits.
 Artists such as Dolly Parton, Aimee Mann, Prince, Public Enemy, among others, have done this.
 Historically, companies started in this manner have been re-absorbed into the major labels (two examples are American singer Frank Sinatra's Reprise Records, which has been owned by Warner Music Group for some time now, and musician Herb Alpert's A&M Records, now owned by Universal Music Group).
 Similarly, Madonna's Maverick Records (started by Madonna with her manager and another partner) was to come under control of Warner Music when Madonna divested herself of controlling shares in the company.

 Some independent labels become successful enough that major record companies negotiate contracts to either distribute music for the label or in some cases, purchase the label completely, to the point where it functions as an imprint or sublabel.

 Imprint

-A label used as a trademark or brand and not a company is called an imprint, a term used for the same concept in publishing.
-An imprint is sometimes marketed as being a "project", "unit", or "division" of a record label, even though there is no legal business structure associated with the imprint.
-A record company may use an imprint to market a particular genre of music, such as jazz, blues, country music, or indie rock.
+A label used as a trademark or brand and not a company is called an imprint, a term used for a similar concept in publishing.
+An imprint is often marketed as a "unit" or "division" of the parent label, though in most cases, they operate as pseudonym for it and do not exist as a distinct business operation or separate business structure (although trademarks are sometimes registered).

+A record label may give a musical act an imprint as part of their branding, while other imprints serve to house other activities, such as side ventures of that label.